 What’s the optimal size for a table runner?

 Table runners can be used just for decoration, or be used with placemat at mealtime.
 Generally, they are 1/3 or 1/4 the width of your table.
-If you are using them with placemats for meals, make sure it is narrow enough that the placemats don’t overlap the runner.
+If you are using them with placemats for meals, make sure it is narrow enough that the placemats don’t overlap the runner with the table setting.

-What fabrics can I use to make a table runner?
+What fabrics can I use for table runners?

 Pretty much any fabrics!
 If you plan on laundering the runner, make sure you wash the fabrics you use to make the top, the backing and the batting or felt BEFORE you sew them.
 You don’t want to put a lot of work into something to have it shrink, run or fall apart when you wash it.